-Dr Camille Roth is a Tenured Researcher in Computer Science at CNRS, after having been Associate Professor of Sociology at the University of Toulouse.
+Dr Camille Roth is a Tenured Researcher in Computer Science at CNRS, after having also been Associate Professor of Sociology at Sciences Po and Assistant Professor of sociology at the University of Toulouse.
 He holds a PhD in social sciences from Ecole Polytechnique (2005), with a dual background in maths and physics (Ecole des Ponts, 2002) and cognitive science (EHESS, 2002).
 While at CMB, he will focus on socio-semantic networks, public space dynamics especially in the context of online communities, and more broadly social complex system modeling.

-He has been global or local PI for several multi-institution research projects combining social and formal sciences, both at the national and European level and currently supervises a team of several doctoral and post-doctoral researchers.
-He has authored more than 40 peer-reviewed publications.
+He has been global or local PI for several multi-institution research projects combining social and formal sciences, both at the national and European level (including an ERC Consolidator Grant, 2018-23) and currently supervises a team of several doctoral and post-doctoral researchers.
+He has authored more than 50 peer-reviewed publications.
 He is also associate member of CAMS (Centre d'Analyse et de Mathématique Sociales, CNRS-EHESS), ISCPIF (Institut des Systèmes Complexes - Paris Ile de France), and CRESS (Dept of Sociology, U. Surrey).

 Social networks, socio-semantic networks, digital public space, knowledge diffusion, epistemic communities, social cognition, online communities (blogs, wikis, forums, etc.), social science naturalization.

 Network dynamics, graph theory, pattern recognition, hypergraphs, complex system modeling, random graphs.

 Co-responsible for the "Digital Humanities / Computational Social Sciences" team at Centre Marc Bloch.